 Quick Step Guide to Implementing the DMS Policy

 Determine applicability of the policy to your research data

 The 2023 NIH DMS Policy applies to all research funded or conducted in whole or in part by NIH that generates scientific data.

 - Scientific data include any data needed to validate and replicate research findings.

 - Scientific data do not include laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects such as laboratory specimens.

 Investigators from foreign institutions and U.S. investigators collecting data in other countries should familiarize themselves with the policies governing data sharing in the countries in which they plan to work, and address specific limitations in the DMS Plan.

 See also the considerations for proprietary data, which may apply to Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) applications.
 Questions about data sharing expectations for proprietary data may be directed to the NIH Office of Science Policy, while small businesses may wish to contact the NIH Small Business Education and Entrepreneurial Development Office.

-Check the complete list of NIH activity codes subject to the DMS Policy, as well as the Funding Opportunity Announcement to determine if the DMS Policy applies to your application.
+Check the complete list of NIH activity codes subject to the DMS Policy, as well as the funding opportunity to determine if the DMS Policy applies to your application.